shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-configure-mpio-windows-server.md

 <properties
-   pageTitle="Configuración de MPIO para su dispositivo StorSimple | Microsoft Azure" description="Describe cómo configurar E/S de múltiples rutas (MPIO) para el dispositivo StorSimple conectado a un host que ejecuta Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Configure MPIO for your StorSimple device | Microsoft Azure" description="Describes how to configure Multipath I/O (MPIO) for your StorSimple device connected to a host running Windows Server 2012 R2." services="storsimple" documentationCenter="" authors="alkohli"